Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Introduction

 Our work is organized as follows.
-In the Methods section (Sec.~\ref{sub:methods}), we present our approach to study energy transfer, and describe our numerical methods.
+In the Methods section (Sec.~\ref{sub:methods}), we present our approach to studying energy transfer and describe our numerical methods.
 The case of a statistically stationary homogeneous turbulent flow at moderately large Reynolds number ($Re_\lambda = 210$) is considered in Section~\ref{sec:HIT}.
-In particular, we quantify the locality of the energy transfer in Fourier space, and demonstrate that the phenomenological approach of~\cite{Tennekes:1972} provides a compelling description of our data.
-We consider next in Sec.~\ref{sec:t-dependent-Fourier} the case of statistically unsteady flows, starting from simple vortex tube configurations: one with two tubes initially at a $\pi/2$ angle, and another one with two antiparallel tubes.
-We analyze the generation of small-scales in the flow in Fourier space, and show that intense energy transfer correlates with the appearance of intense vortex tubes.
+In particular, we recover the locality properties of the energy transfer in Fourier space~\citep{Kraichnan:1966,Tennekes:1972,Zhou:1993,Aluie:2009}.
+In Section~\ref{sec:t-dependent-Fourier}, we consider the case of statistically unsteady flows, starting from the simple configuration of two initially antiparallel vortex tubes.
+We analyze the generation of small-scales in the flow in Fourier space and show that intense energy transfer correlates with the locations of filaments with intense vorticity.
 This correlation persists, up to the point where the flow develops a turbulent regime, with a $k^{-5/3}$ spectrum.
-We demonstrate, however, that this simple correlation between the observed vortical structures and energy scales does not hold in more general cases of homogeneous and isotropic turbulence and contextualize our results with a recent analysis of vortex stretching.
-Finally, we present our conclusions in Section~\ref{sec:concl}.
+We demonstrate, however, that this simple correlation between the observed vortical structures and energy transfer scales does not hold when imposing a large-scale flow structure, consisting of four alternating vortex tubes in Section~\ref{sec:Goto}.
+Finally, we contextualize our results with a recent analysis of vortex stretching, and we present our conclusions in Section~\ref{sec:concl}.